mrtngamper/IEGUI/Documentation/README.md

 The overall design of the different views could still be improved.
 Languages other than english were still not available.

-#### Perspective
+#### Prospect
 It seemed to be possible to finish the project during the following week, even though there might not be left much time.
-The right development process was chosen, as only very few design specifications had to be changed, the most server being the need for an installer, because of the GitHub file size limitation.
+The right development process was chosen, as only very few design specifications had to be changed, the most sever being the need for an installer, because of the size of some model and the GitHub file size limitation.

 ## Resume
 The project is still under development